curl/curl/docs/cmdline-opts/write-out.md

 not.

-If the specified action or output specified with this option fails in any way, it will not make curl return a (different) error.
+If the specified action or output specified with this option fails in any way, it does not make curl return a (different) error.

 **NOTE:** On Windows, the %-symbol is a special symbol used to expand environment variables.
 In batch files, all occurrences of % must be doubled